xoidlabs/xoid/packages/deprecated/tree/api-tree/models.md

 > It's very cheap to create **xoid** stores.
 > Absolutely **zero** traversal or deep copying occur while `create`, `arrayOf`, `objectOf`, `model` run.
 > You can easily store complex objects such as DOM elements inside **xoid** stores.
-> Association of the store nodes with "useable" actions only occurs once when a node is visited by the `use` function.
+> Association of the store nodes with "usable" actions only occurs once when a node is visited by the `use` function.
  -->